silvncr/qrs/README.md

 qrs: _
 ```

+> [!TIP]
-> Note: this has the same effect as creating a `qrs.json` file, then running the command from the same directory:
+> You could instead create a `qrs.json` file, then run the command from the same directory:
 >
 > ```jsonc
 > // qrs.json